Xenotion/Night-Blossom/README.md

 **Evaluation Report**

 The main goal of our evaluation was to improve “Night Blossom” by utilising feedback from real life players.
 Here we used the Query evaluation technique through asking a very carefully selected group of people to answer a range of questions.
+We also noted an observational method; watching the players whilst they tried to survive.

 **1.0 Participants/Demographic information**